simhanature/SHXMLParser/README.md

 ## SHXMLParser

-Simple to use automatic XML Parser built on NSXML Parser.
+Easy to use automatic XML Parser built on NSXML Parser.

 **How To Use:**